FConnuli/discord-audio-share-bot/README.md

 4. Click on "Copy Token".

 5. Open the file named `token.txt` and paste your token inside that file.

+## Obtaining user ID

+The bot need your discord user ID to identify when you are starting streams.
+This is how to obtain and get this info to the bot:

+1. go to "User Settings">"Advanced" and enable "Developer Mode" here.

+2. right click your own account in a server list and select "Copy ID"

+3. Open `user.txt` and paste the ID.

 ## Inviting the bot to a Discord server